-Do You Know How to Prevent Friends and Family from “Guiding” You to the Wrong Decision of Owning a Franchise?
+Do You Know How to Prevent Friends and Family from “Guiding” You to the Wrong Decision of franchise ownership?

 If there’s one thing most people are good at, at least if you ask them, it’s giving advice.
 And there’s nothing wrong with asking people for advice – as long as you know when to listen and when to ignore that advice.